willianPaulinoSantos/meuCurr-culo/README.md

 # meuCurriculo
-This is my curriculum build with HTML5 and CSS3.
+This is my curriculum built with HTML5 and CSS3.
 You can check my professional and academic historic.